Firhad Hakim to be Kolkata mayor, KMC's performance to be reviewed every six months | Politics

 The KMC, which is divided into 144 administrative wards, is grouped into 16 boroughs.

-Banerjee told the meeting that she will review the performance of KMC every six months.

-''No one should think that we have won and we can sit idle now.
+Banerjee said, ''No one should think that we have won and we can sit idle now.
+There is no place for complacency and arrogance.
 That won't be tolerated, everybody has to work diligently.
-There is no place for complacency and arrogance.
-KMC's performance will be reviewed every six months and action will be taken against those who are found to be non-performing both by the party and the administration,'' she said.
+KMC's performance will be reviewed every six months and action will be taken against those who are found to be non-performers both by the party and the administration''.

-Banerjee said TMC will not induct independents as it would be unjust for the leaders and workers of the respective wards.
+She said TMC will not induct independents as it will be unjust for the leaders and workers of the respective wards.

-She lauded the State Election Commission and police for conducting peaceful election.
+She lauded the State Election Commission and police for conducting a peaceful election.

 All the 134 newly-elected councillors of TMC were present in the meeting.

-BJP has won only three wards, while the Left Front and Congress have bagged two each in the election held on Sunday.
-Three Independent candidates also city civic poll.
+BJP has won only three wards, while the Left Front and Congress have bagged two each in the KMC election held on Sunday.
+Three Independent candidates were among the winners of the city civic poll.

 The results were declared on Tuesday.

-In the 145-year history of Kolkata Municipal Corporation, nationalist leaders like Deshbandhu Chittaranjan Das, Netaji Subhas Chandra Bose and Bidhan Chandra Roy, also a former chief minister, graced the mayor's chair in pre-Independent India.
+In the 145-year-old history of Kolkata Municipal Corporation, nationalist leaders like Deshbandhu Chittaranjan Das, Netaji Subhas Chandra Bose and Bidhan Chandra Roy, also a former chief minister, graced the Mayor's chair in pre-Independent India.
+Hakim is the first Muslim Mayor since independence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)